Leveraging Social Media for Student Engagement

 Abstract: Most research concludes that at least 90% of college students have an active online social networking account.
 That means, to fully engage this generation, Student Affairs needs to understand and utilize the new world of MyTwubeBook.
-This webinar will cover Facebook, Twitter, Blogging, and Ning to provide you with enough knowledge to effectively implement a strategy to increase student engagement at your institution.
+This webinar will cover the most popular online tools and provide you with enough knowledge to effectively implement a strategy to increase student engagement at your institution.

-Audience: Student Affairs Professionals, Student Activities, Student Organization Advisors, FYE Professionals, and Grad Assistants
+Audience: Student Affairs Professionals, Student Activities, Student Organization Advisors, FYE Professionals, Grad Assistants, and Web Developers

 - Define goals and expectations of online engagement

 - Understand what online tools work best for which institutions